toVersus/trainer/docs/proposals/2401-llm-trainer-v2/README.md

 - How to Select `config`

 We will create one `ClusterTrainingRuntime` for one model.
-In this way, we can extract the model info in `runtime`, and select corresponding config file according to the `recipe`.
+In this way, we can extract the model info in the `.spec.runtimeRef.name` field path of Trainjob, and select corresponding config file according to the `recipe`.

 #### Validate Fine-Tuning Configurations

 In order to ensure the validity of the configurations propagated by SDK, we plan to add some validating requirements to the TrainJob Webhook.
 We'll implement validations in torch plugin [`CustomValidationPlugin`](https://github.com/kubeflow/trainer/blob/1f443729ebdb3e792d4b9cd2b242f33b0e86fe14/pkg/runtime/framework/interface.go#L34-L37):

 1. The ClusterTrainingRuntime referenced by `runtime` exists in the control plane.

-#### Determine Default Resources

-Currently, `torchtune` has limited support for multi-node training (but support is coming soon).
-So, we'd better use 1 PyTorch node and 1 GPU by default.
-Users can specify `num_nodes` and `resource_per_node` in the `Trainer` field to increase PyTorch nodes and GPU number.

 ### Maintain ClusterTrainingRuntimes in Manifests